Sally Jessy Raphael: Talk show

 Raphael's husband Karl Soderlund assumed the role of her manager, and was a partner in her two biggest successes.
 She hosted a radio call-in advice show distributed by NBC Talknet which ran from 1981 to 1987, but she is best known for hosting the television talk show The Sally Jessy Raphael Show (later shortened to Sally), which ran in first-run syndication from October 17, 1983, to May 24, 2002.
 "Talknet" was brand new when she came to the attention of producer Maurice Tunick.
-According to David Richards of The Washington Post, Tunick had auditioned a number of potential hosts, but hadn't yet found the right one.
+According to David Richards of The Washington Post, Tunick had auditioned a number of potential hosts, but had not yet found the right one.
 Tunick gave Raphael a one-hour trial run on NBC's affiliate, WRC in Washington, D.C. in August 1981.
 Before going on the air, she decided that rather than doing a political show, she would give advice and discuss subjects she knew a lot about, such as relationship problems.
 Soon, her advice show was being heard on over 200 radio stations, and she developed a loyal group of fans.

 One of those fans was iconic talk show host Phil Donahue, who happened to hear her show one night and liked how she related to the audience.
 His encouragement led to a tryout on television, where producer Burt Dubrow gave her a chance to be a guest host on his talk show.
 She was not very polished, but people who had loved her radio show were very positive about her being on TV.
 Her non-threatening and common-sense manner appealed to Dubrow, who believed she would gain more confidence as she got some TV experience.
 By mid-October 1983, she was given her own show on KSDK-TV in St. Louis.
-The Sally Jessy Raphael Show was only a half-hour, but it was the beginning of her successful career as a talk show host.
+The Sally Jessy Raphael Show was only a half hour long, but it was the beginning of her successful career as a talk show host.

 Raphael became known to television viewers for her oversized red-framed glasses, a trademark that began entirely by accident.
 The source of her famous red-framed glasses goes all the way back to her first broadcast news job.
 Raphael had difficulty reading the teleprompter and, with five minutes before air time, quickly went to a store across the street from the studio to purchase a pair of reading glasses.
 The only pair she could afford was an oversized red pair.
 While station managers disliked them, the audience seemed to think they looked good, so she kept wearing that style.
 In 1991 Raphael, and the talk show, featured in a cameo in the Paramount film The Addams Family.